-By the beginning of the 21st century, Förg’s paintings had left the formality of Minimalism behind.
-In a new direction, he incorporated a brighter palette and more expressive hand with a series of grid-like marks and intersecting colours.
-These paintings–called Gitterbilder (grid paintings)–command a similar freedom of form and sensuality that has led to critical comparisons to Cy Twombly.
-Other works from this era portray vast canvases of negative space interrupted by colorful, gestural hatching and mark-making.
-Förg’s ultimate return to expressive painting indicates a completion of sorts–a full-circle arrival at painting as a synthesis of experimentation, rooted in art history.
+In what would be his last series, Förg’s Spot Paintings (2007–2009) represent a return to expressive painting, indicating a completion of sorts–a full-circle arrival at painting as a synthesis of experimentation, rooted in art history.
+Förg enveloped the entire surface of his final Spot Painting in grey paint, a call and response to his own legacy.
 In the artist’s own words, ‘I think painting is a resilient practice; if you look through the history of painting it doesn’t change so much and we always see it in the present.
 It is still now.’

 Hauser & Wirth's exhibition Günther Förg: Works from 1986 – 2007 presents painting, sculpture, and photography by the German artist, whose estate is now represented by the gallery, in a new institutional setting.
 Förg, who died on his birthday in 2013 at the age of 61, experimented with mimicry in his exploration of mid-20th century...